sccilab/sccilab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group at the [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in). headed by [Dr. Sudarshan Iyengar](http://sudarshaniyengar.com), who obtained his doctorate degree from Indian Institute of Science, Bangalore.
+The team comprises of a number of doctorate, graduate and undergraduate students mainly from the field of Computer Science and Mathematics.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >